 Arrange for watchers/helpers.
 An adult watcher or skilled helper is required to assist the instructor.
 See Paddling and Rowing Sports-Master Progression Chart.
 This person should have basic skills in rowing and supports the group by reinforcing instructions and watching for possible emergencies.
-Basic water rescue, Girl Scouts small craft safety training certification, or similar training is the preferred preparation.
+ARC Basic Water Rescue, Girl Scouts small craft safety training, or similar training is the preferred preparation.
 Consult the instructor for specific watcher/helper qualifications.

 Select a safe site.
 Do not row in unknown areas; know the locations of all shipping channels.
-Rowing is not permitted farther than one mile from the nearest shore.
+Rowing is not permitted farther than 1 mile from the nearest shore.
 Make sure of the following:

-- busy channels are avoided when possible and crossed carefully, when necessary, at a 90-degree angle to the channel traffic, - surf zones and areas with standing waves are avoided, - on long passages, boats are close enough together so that a group decision can be made if wind and water conditions change, and - you are aware of possible changes in water level, due to tides or dam releases, and how these affect water conditions.
+- Busy channels are avoided when possible and crossed carefully, when necessary, at a 90-degree angle to the channel traffic - Surf zones and areas with standing waves are avoided

+- On long passages, boats are close enough together so that a group decision can be made if wind and water conditions change - You are aware of possible changes in water level due to tides or dam releases, and how these affect water conditions